python-adaptive/adaptive/docs/source/tutorial/tutorial.Learner1D.md

 ## scalar output: `f:ℝ → ℝ`

-We start with the most common use-case: sampling a 1D function $\ f: ℝ → ℝ$.
+We start with the most common use-case: sampling a 1D function `f: ℝ → ℝ`.

 We will use the following function, which is a smooth (linear) background with a sharp peak at a random location: